 Sleep has been described as our most powerful anti-oxidant, anti-aging, detox, repair and anti-inflammatory agent.
 Studies have shown that melatonin helps individuals fall asleep quicker, remain asleep, and prevent fatigue during the day.

 • Cortisol buffer.
 Think of melatonin and cortisol like yin and yang.
-Melatonin (the yin) helps us relax and repair, and cortisol (the yang) keeps us alert, awake, on edge.
-Excess cortisol depletes melatonin.
+Melatonin (the yin) helps us relax and repair, and cortisol (the yang) keeps us alert, awake, on edge and depletes this valuable hormone.

 High cortisol blocks or lowers the production of thyroid hormones, (particularly free T3, while increasing reverse T3), estrogen and progesterone, growth hormone and melatonin.
 Over time if the adrenals no longer continue high output, cortisol will decrease.
 Interestingly, low cortisol can hinder the conversion of serotonin to melatonin and cause sleep difficulty and high cortisol will cause melatonin levels to drop as well.
 Remember, when your body is in a state of fight or flight and “cortisol rules,” and your immune system is compromised.